 It means we’ve been able to access a wider pool of talent and therefore have greater access to the best people.
 This has also enabled us to increase our diversity, with a particularly positive effect on gender diversity and people with carer responsibilities.

 Demands on our people is significant and sustained.
 Our main concern is therefore preventing burnout and making sure they are enabled to drive forward the function at the same time as dealing with the barrage of operational challenges.
-Here, working flexibly can offer some degree of work/life balance, and whilst we see some organisations starting to reverse hybrid working decisions, in JM procurement we want to enable this wherever possible for those who want it.
+Here, working flexibly can offer some degree of work/life balance, and whilst we see some organizations starting to reverse hybrid working decisions, in JM procurement we want to enable this wherever possible for those who want it.

 We are also focussing on simplifying the business and our ways of working, to enable teams and individuals to use their time more effectively.